horeaporutiu/wkc-tutorial-intelligent-loan/README.md

 ![name and create wkc catalog](images/wkc-admin/wkc-name-describe-create.png)

-* Click `OK` on the pop-up that shows up when you checked the checkbox in the previous screen
+* Click `OK` on the pop-up that shows up when you checked the checkbox in the previous screen, then click `Create`.

 ![enforce data protection](images/wkc-admin/wkc-enforce-data-protection.png)